Health Articles

 Type IV: This type helps with filtration and is found in the layers of your skin.

-Our body can produce its own collagen, however the production of collagen gradually declined as we aged, which explains among the sign of aging is wrinkles, that is coming from skin that is less elastic, supple, and firm.
+Our body can produce its own collagen; however, the production of collagen gradually declined as we aged, which explains that among the signs of ageing are wrinkles, which come from skin that is less elastic, less supple, and unfirm.

-Researchers also revealed that women lose collagen faster than men causing women’s skin aging faster than men.
-Apart from gender, nutrition and recreational drugs, environmental stress such as sun exposure and exposure to toxins such as pollutants, and cigarette smoke can also affect collagen in the body.
+Researchers also revealed that women lose collagen faster than men, causing women’s skin to age faster than men.
+Apart from gender, nutrition, and recreational drugs, environmental stress such as sun exposure, exposure to toxins such as pollutants, and cigarette smoke can also affect the level of collagen in the body.

 Where can we get collagen from?

-Good news is, collagen can be gotten from food, there are foods which can stimulate production of collagen and break down collagen.
-Body makes collagen from combining proline and glycine (types of protein).Thus consuming food high with proline and glycine will help with restoring collagen level in the body.
+The good news is that collagen can be gotten from food.
+There are foods that can stimulate the production of collagen and break down collagen.
+The body makes collagen by combining proline and glycine (types of proteins).
+Thus, consuming foods high in proline and glycine will help restore collagen levels in the body.

-According to Dr. Bradley from Cleveland Clinic, your body cannot make them if they don’t have them, which means all the nutrients such as glycine and proline are essential to produce collagen, but if we do not acquire it from diet then our body might not be able to produce collagen.
-Foods that are high with collagen are mostly diet from protein-rich foods such as bone broth, pork, chicken, beef, eggs, and fish.
-Plant based food also have added benefits to collagen rich food consumption since vegetables and fruits contain high level of antioxidants which can protect oxidative stress from reducing collagen.
-Whilst, food that can break down collagen are sugary foods and refined carbs.
+According to Dr. Bradley from the Cleveland Clinic, your body cannot make them if it doesn’t have them, which means all the nutrients, such as glycine and proline, are essential to produce collagen, but if we do not acquire them from our diet, then our body might not be able to produce collagen.
+Foods that are high in collagen are mostly derived from protein-rich foods such as bone broth, pork, chicken, beef, eggs, and fish.
+Plant-based foods also have added benefits to collagen-rich food consumption since vegetables and fruits contain high levels of antioxidants that can protect against reducing collagen.
+Types of foods that can break down collagen are sugary foods and refined carbs.

-As for supplement containing collagen, it is usually in the form of hydrolysed collagen.
-The source of hydrolysed collagen can be from fish, marine seaweed, pork skin and food source that has high collagen contents.
-It is also said that hydrolysed collagen is much easier to be absorbed by body as compared to food.
+As for supplements containing collagen, they are usually in the form of hydrolyzed collagen.
+The source of hydrolyzed collagen can be fish, marine seaweed, pork skin, or other food sources that have high collagen contents.
+It is also said that hydrolyzed collagen is much easier to absorb by the body as compared to collagen from food.

-To date studies that report whether consumption of collagen has benefits to skin, joint health, muscle mass, bone and many more is inconsistent.
-It is depending on various factors such as the source of collagen, the bioavailability of collagen, the frequency of consuming it, the severity of skin condition or joint condition previously and many more.
-Thus, it is advisable for individual to check on the supplement ingredients prior consuming any kind of supplement.
+To date, studies that report whether consumption of collagen has benefits to skin, joint health, muscle mass, bone, and many more are inconsistent.
+It depends on various factors such as the source of collagen, the bioavailability of collagen, the frequency of consuming it, the severity of a skin condition or joint condition previously, and many more.
+Thus, it is advisable for individuals to check the supplement ingredients prior to consuming any kind of supplement.

 References